 If you or someone you care about suffered injuries in an Atlanta workplace injury, we encourage you to call S. Burke Law.
 There is likely a lot on your mind right now, and we may have some of the answers you are looking for.
 Calling us comes with no obligation to use our services and the initial consultation is free.
 You can reach us at 404-842-7838.

 Medical expenses can be astronomical after a workplace injury.
 Workers’ compensation covers the following medical expenses:

 - Physical therapy bills

 Workers’ compensation allows you to recover some of your lost income as well.
-Like we mentioned above, you must miss at least seven days of work to be eligible for workers’ compensation benefits in Georgia.
-Most workers’ compensation recipients receive their first checks within 21 days.
-If your injury requires you to miss more than 21 days, you will also receive a check for the first week of work you missed.
+You must miss at least seven days of work to be eligible for weekly income benefits in Georgia.
+Most workers’ compensation recipients receive their first checks within 21 days of the first day of missed work.
+If your injury requires you to miss more than 21 days in a row, you will also receive a check for the first week of work you missed.

 Employees Who Can Participate in Limited Amounts of Work

 In some cases, your workplace injury may not force you out of work entirely.
-Occasionally, personal injury victims can return to work, but they cannot command the income they could prior to their injury.
-In this case, you can accept a new job while still collecting some workers’ compensation benefits for lost income.
-But your income benefits cannot exceed $383 per week.
+Occasionally, injured employees can return to work, but they cannot obtain the income they could prior to their injury.
+In this case, your income benefits cannot exceed $383 per week.

 Permanent Disability Payments

-Workplaces injuries can leave you permanently disabled.
-If that applies to you, workers’ compensation pays out disability payments as well.
-But the amount you are eligible for depends on the type of injury and the full-extent.
+If your workplace injury left you permanently disabled, you are entitled to permanent disability payments as well.
+The amount you are eligible for depends on the type of injury and the full extent.
 It would also depend on whether or not you were able to participate in vocational rehabilitation services.